pollosp/gce-idp/PITCHME.md

 ## WHY KUBERNETES?

-* Deploy your applications quickly: Hunders or thoursands of pods at sametime
+* Deploy your applications quickly: Hundreds or thousands of pods at the same time
-* Deploy imutable applications: Read Only containers
+* Deploy immutable applications: Read Only containers
 * Scale your applications on the fly: Rescale your app pods
-* Roll out new features seamlessly: Rolling updates, Blue Green stategy, etc
+* Roll out new features seamlessly: Rolling updates, Blue Green strategy, etc.
 * Limit hardware usage to required resources only

 (https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)